 - Your name

 - General description about: places, what you are going to talk about (photographically speaking), what your are going to do during the day, why customer should participating to this tour (including the level of expertise required (entry level, medium-advanced or experienced photographers)

 - What’s not included

 Which information should I provide submitting a workshop?

-Same as for the tour plus:
+Same as for the tour, take a look at the answer above, plus:

 - Subject and workshop highlights and detail description

 - Program and calendar details

 After we’ve received your submission we take our time to check all the information and the pertinence within AlterNative guidelines, goals and mission.

 This process will take up to from 3 to 7 working days but we only contact you if your submission is been accepted.
 This means that if you do not hear from us after 7 working days your submission is been rejected.